-Employees shall be given a statement of leave balances (sick leave, vacation days, holidays, and accumulated compensatory time) on request, but no more than twice annually.
+Employees shall have access to an electronic data base that provides a statement of leave balances (sick leave, vacation days, holidays, and accumulated compensatory time) on request.

 Section 4.
 Evaluations

 The Union and the Sheriff encourage periodic evaluation conferences between the employee and his/her supervisor.
 The written evaluation done at least once a year by the supervisor and shall be discussed with the employee and the employee shall be given a copy immediately after completion.
 The employee shall sign the evaluation, as recognition of having read it but such signature shall not constitute agreement with the evaluation.